Have you or your student ever struggled with understanding which century is the 15th century? (It’s the one when Columbus sailed the ocean blue.)

 Every time a historian names a century, I have to admit that the numbers floating around in my head have not necessarily been the correct ones.
 It’s difficult to reach historical literacy without an understanding of how periods of history are named.
 Lessons on Time is a hands-on history learning tool that teaches actual dates and events according to the centuries and millennia in which they occurred.
 It teaches children (and adults) foundational concepts of how to construct a timeline and is a great exercise in thinking through time.

 One of my favorite things about Brimwood Press products is that our family honestly refers back to them often.
 As with all of the Brimwood Products we have used, Lessons on Time will be one to which we refer often in the future.
-Visit Brimwood Press to purchase a copy of Lessons on Time and toothpick kit for $12.
+Visit Brimwood Press to purchase a copy of Lessons on Time and toothpick kit.
 If you are interested in simple products to use for a review of history or for exploring worldview with your family, be sure to visit the following links:

 Writing Historical Fiction Using Your Family Tree